 As described below, Fannie Mae incorporates certain documents by reference in this Offering Memorandum, which means that Fannie Mae is disclosing information to you by referring you to those documents rather than by providing you with separate copies.
-Fannie Mae incorporates by reference in this Offering Memorandum (1) its Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 12, 2021; (2) its Quarterly Report on Form 10-O for the period ended September 30, 2021, filed with the SEC on October 29, 2021 (3) all other reports Fannie Mae has filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K report, excluding any information Fannie Mae "furnishes" to the SEC on Form 8-K; and (4) all documents that Fannie Mae files with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Offering Memorandum and prior to the termination of the offering of the Notes, excluding any information Fannie Mae "furnishes" to the SEC on Form 8-K. These documents are collectively referred to as the "Incorporated Documents" and are considered part of this Offering Memorandum.
+Fannie Mae incorporates by reference in this Offering Memorandum (1) its Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on February 15, 2022; (2) all other reports Fannie Mae has filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K report, excluding any information Fannie Mae "furnishes" to the SEC on Form 8-K; and (3) all documents that Fannie Mae files with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Offering Memorandum and prior to the termination of the offering of the Notes, excluding any information Fannie Mae "furnishes" to the SEC on Form 8-K. These documents are collectively referred to as the "Incorporated Documents" and are considered part of this Offering Memorandum.
 You should read this Offering Memorandum in conjunction with the Incorporated Documents.
 Information that Fannie Mae incorporates by reference will automatically update information in this Offering Memorandum.
 Therefore, you should rely only on the most current information provided or incorporated by reference in this Offering Memorandum.
 No documents incorporated by reference are part of this Offering Memorandum for purposes of the admission of the Notes to trading on the Global Exchange Market.